nyeholt/silverstripe-gearman/README.md

   it's a bit of a nightmare getting the pecl extension sorted out with all dependencies atm!

+To test the installation is correct, there's a test job you can execute

+* Open two terminal windows in the SS root directory
+* In the first, run php gearman/gearman_runner.php
+* In the second, run php gearman/gearman_test_client.php
+* You should see some information output to the first console window, indicating the job was picked up and processed as expected.

 ## Usage

 * Define a class that implements GearmanHandler